wpmetabox/docsv2/docs/tutorials/style-posts-different-categories.md

 :::

 As I’ve mentioned, we need to create a custom field for the category to choose the background color.
-So we need to install and activate the [Meta Box](https://metabox.io/) core plugin and some of its extensions:
+So we need to install and activate the [Meta Box](https://metabox.io/) and some of its extensions:

 * [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/): to have UI in the backend creating custom fields.
 * [MB Term Meta](https://metabox.io/plugins/mb-term-meta/): to add custom fields to taxonomy terms such as categories and tags.